DoctorPCOD/DoctorPCOD/labs/readme.md

 - Input capture unit
 - USART in SPI mode (USART does work in asynchronous mode)

-## ADC in TinkerCAD
+## ADC

-The ADC works, but you have to re-enable the ADC start conversion bit in `ADCSRA` after every conversion:
+The ADC works in TinkerCAD, but you have to re-enable the ADC start conversion bit in `ADCSRA` after every conversion:

 ```
 ISR(ADC_vect) {